silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 ## The Paradox

-I hope that the first example seemed **very** unintuitive to you, because it's wrong.
-The key point that Engelstein misunderstands is that the children are _distinguishable_.
+I don't know about you, but I find the first example extremely unintuitive, if not totally wrong.
+In my view, the key point that Engelstein omits is that the children are _distinguishable_.
 Since you have met one of the children at the park, you can imagine labeling that as the "park" child and the other one as the "home" child.
 Going through the possible configurations we have:

 $$\text{boy}_{\text{park}}/\text{boy}_{\text{home}},\text{boy}_{\text{park}}/\text{girl}_{\text{home}},\text{girl}_{\text{park}}/\text{boy}_{\text{home}},\text{girl}_{\text{park}}/\text{girl}_{\text{home}}$$

 By discovering that the child in the park is a boy, we are not left with three possibilities as Engelstein argues, but only two, one of which involves two boys.
-Therefore the intuitive answer of 50% is actually correct.
+So in my view the intuitive answer of 50% is actually correct.
 Engelstein's summary of "at least one is a boy" clashes with his earlier statement that we learned that a specific child is a boy.

-So what caused the confusion?
-There is actually a better phrasing of this problem which reveals a proper paradox.
+So why did Engelstein think it was 1 in 3?
+Is there even a paradox here?
+First we should restate the example to remove some ambiguitiy.
 Let's imagine that you and I are playing a game with the following steps:

 1. I flip two fair coins and then hide the coins behind a screen.
 The random result is fixed but only I can see it
 2. I may reveal some information about the coins to you
 3. I reveal both coins and you win if both coins are Heads

-That's it.
-Consider how your chance of winning changes throughout the steps of the game.
+Now consider how your chance of winning changes throughout the steps of the game.
 After step 1 your chance will always be the same: two fair coins were flipped, so there are four possibilities, so there is a 1 in 4 chance that both are Heads.

 HH, HT, TH, TT